dsulfaro/splitsmart/docs/quick_todos.md

 - loading spinners
 - make friendships index more efficient ALSO put index in friends?
 - user search - NO USERS FOUND if no users found
+- add arrow key functionality to User Search
+- if expense description is too long, replace with ...